anovi/selectonic/README.md

 		</tr>
 		<tr>
 			<td>
-				<strong>unSelectAll</strong> — when all elements in the list is unselected
+				<strong>unSelectAll</strong> — when all elements in the list has been unselected
 			</td>
 			<td>event</td>
 			<td>if exist</td>